jacobPudwill/blog-site/README.md

 ## Description

-CMS-style blog site similar to a Wordpress site, where developers can publish thier blog posts and comment on other developers' posts as well.
-Follows the MVC paradigm in ths architechtural structure, using Handlebars.js as the templating language, Sequelize as the ORM, and the express-session npm package for authentication.
+CMS-style blog site similar to a WordPress site, where developers can publish their blog posts and comment on other developers' posts as well.
+Follows the MVC framework, using Handlebars.js as the templating language, Sequelize as the ORM, and the express-session npm package for authentication.

 ## Screenshots